agradus/OpenLdocs/docs/documentation/guides/demo_package_guide.md

 However, there are some specifics of launching OpenL Tablets Demo package under Linux and Mac OS.
 A working directory for OpenL Tablets Demo package is located at `<unzipped Demo package folder>\apache-tomcat-8.5.23\openl-demo\`.` `After unzipping the `OpenL Tablets Demo Package` file, a user must change access rights to the `sudo chmod 775 -R /<unzipped Demo package folder>` folder.

-For more information on deployment, see <[Installation Guide > Deploying OpenL Tablets WebStudio](https://openldocs.readthedocs.io/en/latest/documentation/guides/installation_guide/#deploying-openl-tablets-webstudio)>.
+For more information on deployment, see [OpenL Tablets Installation Guide > Deploying OpenL Tablets WebStudio](https://openldocs.readthedocs.io/en/latest/documentation/guides/installation_guide/#deploying-openl-tablets-webstudio).

 After starting Demo, OpenL Tablets WebStudio installation wizard does not appear.
 OpenL Tablets WebStudio is preconfigured in a single user mode.
 A user sees the OpenL Tablets Demo welcome page at startup.